 Pros: The widest variety of options to help you save.
 They also have a spending account with a free debit card.

 Cons: Membership cost $3, $6, or $12 a month depending on the levels of customization and additional features.
 You savings also only earn around 0.1% interest, far less than some of the other options out there.

 Saving now to prepare for an emergency

-Saving money can seem a little daunting but it’s one of the best things you can do to protect yourself.
-Using one of the best money saving apps will help you get rolling without having to consciously think about it every week.
-Whether your goal is longer term investment or a short-term safety net, you’ll start making progress faster than you think.
+Saving money can seem a little daunting but it’s one of the best things you can do to protect your financial future.
+Using one of these money-saving apps can help you get rolling without having to consciously think about it every week.
+Whether your goal is a longer-term investment or a short-term safety net, you’ll start making progress faster than you think.

 Join the Roost Community

 Roost connects you to expert advice, handy planning tools, and tailored recommendations to help make renting simple and rewarding.

 - Arizona Renters Rights